-If you for example train stamina like MMA wrestling in let say rounds for 10 * 10 min, but in the street, you have to make the fight quick other wise the judge won’t stop the fight, the reality will!
-So on the street you also have the time as an enemy, and this is even more important if the attackers are multiple or armed etc. But on the other hand as I use to say the opponent is unlikely a black belt attacking you in minimal shorts and ready for what shall encounter him.
+If you for example train stamina like MMA wrestling in let say rounds for 10 * 10 min, but in the street, you must make the fight quick otherwise the judge won’t stop the fight, the reality will!
+So, on the street you also have the time as an enemy, and this is even more important if the attackers are multiple or armed etc. But on the other hand, as I use to say, the opponent is unlikely a black belt attacking you in minimal shorts and ready for what shall encounter him.
 You can use many unexpected tactics from your surroundings, as would be impossible for example in a competition fight like MMA etc.

 The system A.D.T is easy but still you need to train hard and prepare yourself mentally.
 But still there are many techniques to train on!
 You need to prepare yourself in all range fighting, against armed assaults, different environments etc. And this put higher demands on the techniques and the tactical movements to be easy to adept for the human nervous system.
 As I describe in my theoretical seminar, which I always start my education in A.D.T, before we start to be physical.

-So for an example, the techniques has to follow the same pattern otherwise you will more often fail.
-If you defend yourself against an assault with knife it can’t be so different from punching somebody who want to take your pistol and create yourself distance too use it, or go down in a ground fight and fight your way out.
-The main idea is too use similar movements and pace so all the exercises will be recognized in an instinctive action at the assault.
-And as I teach when you train for action don’t always stand in the best fighting pose, you need to prepare yourself for worst, because that is the reality otherwise you need to walk around in your fighting pose all the time, and you will be arrested and taken to a mentally hospital instead.
+So, for an example, the techniques have to follow the same pattern, otherwise you will more often fail.
+If you defend yourself against an assault with knife it can’t be so different from punching somebody who want to take your pistol and create yourself distance too use it or go down in a ground fight and fight your way out.
+The main idea is to use similar movements and pace, so all the exercises will be recognized in an instinctive action at the assault.
+And as I teach when you train for action don’t always stand in the best fighting pose, you need to prepare yourself for worst, because that is the reality otherwise you need to walk around in your fighting pose all the time, and you will be arrested and taken to a mentally hospital instead 😱

-So for another example, I’ve been working as a security officer in nightclubs hotels etc, and for that we have the license to carry and use the ASP expandable baton in Sweden.
-And this not only creates a security for you it also creates a responsibility.
+So, for another example, I’ve been working as a security officer in nightclubs hotels etc, and for that we have the license to carry and use the ASP expandable baton in Sweden.
+This not only creates a security for you it also creates a responsibility.
 What will happen if you lose it?
 Can you solve everything with it?
 And can you always take it up when you feel threatened?
 The answer is not!
-So you must see the expandable baton as an extended tool for your body.
-If you lose it you still have the brain and engine left, and if you sometimes need to use it don break down mentally if it don’t always solve your problem.
+So, you must see the expandable baton as an extended tool for your body.
+If you lose it you still have the brain and engine left, and if you sometimes need to use it dont break down mentally if it doesn’t always solve your problem.
 Always stay up in your mind and think, ok for this mission I carry a bullet-proof west, and maybe knife gloves.
 How can that help me in a dangerous situation?
 Maybe I can use the bulletproof west in some way instead of just stopping bullets etc.

 Does it sound much or hard?
 It could be, so therefore it is important to keep it easy (K.I.S.S) and not seek the hardest way, because then you will grow old with a lot of grey hair and still not successful, or worse dead.